jack-dinsmore/ixpenn/readme.md

 ```
 Note that `pip install apex` does not work; the PyPI version of `apex` is an unrelated module.

+4. Change the flags at the start of `source_select.sh`.
+These flags specify the locations of various compilers and your HEASarc installation.

 # Instructions